kevinliu6102/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  LoL Critic

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  For LoL players who want to make their opinions on other players heard.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Have you ever fed the hell out of the other team and left instantly when the game ended to avoid getting flamed?
+There is no running.
+Flamers rejoice, your voice will be heard by all on LoL critic.

 ## Problem ##
   > Describe the problem your product solves.
+  In online games, flaming is a frowned upon and punishable offense.
+Because there is no outlet for negativity, players can play multiple games while on tilt from a bad experience and ruin those games for both themselves and other players.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  LoL Critic is a social media platform that is open to letting users express both compliments and criticism to other players, to facilitate post-game interaction that the game itself robs players of.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  Don't keep your opinions bottled up inside, let them be heard by all on LoL Critic.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Search your summoner name and look through your 10 most recent games to find the player you want to compliment/critique.
+Post a message to a global board visible to all where you tag the player with their score at the end of the game and say what needs to be said.
+The relevant player may not want to participate in the social network, so your message is publically visible so that at least other people will see and offer discussion.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  I love LoL Critic because it lets me tell others how my experience with certain players went, whether that was positive or negative.
+I can also let out my negative emotions and move on to the next game feeling refreshed.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Want to start reading and writing player critiques?
+Head over to [INSERT DOMAIN NAME] to get started.